vaidiksule/getsentimate/backend/.venv/share/doc/yt_dlp/README.txt

 If you installed with pip, simply re-run the same command that was used to install the program

-For other third-party package managers, see the wiki or refer to their documentation
+For other third-party package managers, see the wiki or refer their documentation

 There are currently three release channels for binaries: stable, nightly